 When installing a new set of purse strings, orientate the valve correctly and always make sure to stagger the strings from side to side.
-See Section 8: General Maintenance and Repairs for complete instructions on how to replace purse strings.
+See Section 8: General Maintenance and Repairs for complete instructions on how to replace purse strings and how the colormarked purse strings are used (see Section 8: Purse String Replacement).